-According to DTN Lead Analyst Todd Hultman, Wednesday's new U.S. ending stocks estimates were neutral for corn and soybeans, and bearish for wheat.
-Hultman pegged the world ending stocks estimates as neutral for corn, soybeans and wheat.
+According to DTN Lead Analyst Todd Hultman, Friday's U.S. ending new-crop stocks estimates were bearish for corn and soybeans, but bullish for wheat.
+Hultman sees the world ending stocks estimates from USDA as slightly bearish for corn, soybeans and wheat.

 Stay tuned throughout the morning and refresh this page often as we will be sending a series of updates with the important highlights from today's reports, including commentary from our analysts.